-When first allowing your dog to acclimate to its new surroundings, try to maintain a consistent routine.
+When first allowing your dog to acclimate to its new surroundings, try to maintain a consistent daily routine.
 If in your previous home, you fed your dog at a certain time, continue to sustain your pre-existing schedule.
 Its best to reestablish prior habits as quickly as possible.

 Keep Favorite Toys Nearby

 Instead of filling your new home with unfamiliar toys, which would likely be one’s gut instinct, keep your dog’s favorites on hand for the move.
-Forego replacing favorites because their familiar smell will likely be instrumental in helping your dog to feel more at home in a new location.
+Forego replacing favorites because their familiar smell will likely be instrumental in helping your dog to feel more at home during playtime in a new location.

 Find Nearby Places to Take Your Dog

-One of the best ways to help your dog settle into its new home and neighborhood is to find nearby places to go together.
+One of the best ways to help your dog settle into its new environment and neighborhood is to find nearby places to go together.
 If you have a previously established routine of taking your pet on daily walks or visiting the dog park once a week, look for similar locations in your new neighborhood.
 The continuance in routine will help your dog to adjust to its new surroundings and help you become better acquainted as well.